 This gorgeous plant, with its fleshy and oval-shaped leaves, can live for years, even decades, if well cared for.

-There are several varieties of jade including the Common Jade aka “Crassula ovata”, Silver Jade, which features a beautiful red outline along the leaves (my favorite, shown below), and the Variegated Jade, which features green-colored leaves mixed with streaks of creamy white.
+You’ll often find different varieties of jade plants at the garden center, including the Common Jade aka “Crassula ovata”, the Silver Jade, which features a beautiful red outline along the leaves (my favorite, shown below), and the Variegated Jade, which features green-colored leaves mixed with streaks of creamy white.

-Known to thrive in zones 9 to 11, it can be grown successfully in colder zones as an indoor plant.
-If you’d like to grow jade in your home or garden, keep reading to get the most important planting and growing tips.
+Known to thrive in zones 9 to 11, jade can be grown successfully in colder zones if grown as an indoor plant or brought indoors during Winter.

 How to Plant a Jade Plant